 Bias Rating: RIGHT

 Factual Reporting: MIXED

-Founded in 1997 as the English edition of Ethnikos Kyrix, (founded 1915) the National Herald (TNH) is a weekly newspaper based in New York serving Greek-Americans whose primary language is English.
-Their primary focus is on Hellenic Diaspora, as well as Greece and Cyprus.
+Founded in 1997 as the English edition of Ethnikos Kyrix (founded 1915), the National Herald (TNH) is a weekly newspaper based in New York serving Greek-Americans whose primary language is English.
+Their primary focus is on Hellenic Diaspora, Greece, and Cyprus.
 In 2004, TNH launched its own website.
 According to their about page, The National Herald covers “news, opinions, and feature stories of paramount interest to Greek-Americans.”

 Funded by / Ownership

 The National Herald (TNH) does not disclose ownership.
 Revenue is derived through advertising and subscription fees.

 In review, The National Herald (TNH) publishes interviews with Greek politicians such as here.
 Headlines are moderately emotional in a tone such as this “Second Open Letter to President Donald Trump.”
 The article is urging former President Donald Trump to phone Erdogan to reverse his decision to turn Hagia Sophia into a mosque.
 There is also a first letter, “Open Letter from A. Diamataris to President Trump,” with a quote that reads, “You will earn the gratitude of countless Christians in the United States and internationally.
 And you will have done both what is right and what is just and also, for God’s sake, tell him not to dare disturb the Ecumenical Patriarchate and the Hellenes of the City.”